 Among awards and recognition, Nisbet has been a Visiting Shorenstein Fellow at Harvard University’s Kennedy School of Government, a Health Policy Investigator at the Robert Wood Johnson Foundation, and a Google Science Communication Fellow.
 His 2018 edited volume The Oxford Encyclopedia of Climate Change Communication was recognized as a PROSE award finalist by the Association of American Publishers.
-According to Reuters Web of Knowledge, Nisbet’s research has been cited in the peer-reviewed literature more than 4,000 times, and according to Google Scholar more than 11,500 times.
+According to Reuters Web of Knowledge, Nisbet’s research has been cited in the peer-reviewed literature more than 4,200 times (H index=30), and according to Google Scholar more than 11,000 times (H index = 44).
 A recent study, assessing the period 1989-2018, ranks Nisbet as the third most productive communication scholar globally as measured by the number of “highly cited” articles published.

 Nisbet’s research has been supported by the Robert Wood Johnson Foundation, Barr Foundation, MacArthur Foundation, Heising-Simons Foundation, John Templeton Foundation, Rita Allen Foundation, Bernard and Ann Spitzer Trust, and Nathan Cummings Foundation.
 His consulting experience includes analysis on behalf of the American Association for the Advancement of Science, American Academy of Arts and Sciences, National Academies of Science, Engineering, and Medicine, the Howard Hughes Medical Institute, the Corporation for Public Broadcasting, the Centers for Disease Control, ecoAmerica, Pfizer Inc, and L’Oreal Paris.
 As an invited speaker, he has given lectures on more than four dozen university and college campuses worldwide and at many other scholarly and professional meetings.